Luckyisrael/CircleDeveloperControlledWalletSDK/README.md

 ```

 **Output:** Confirmation of registration status (SUCCESS) and recovery file path.

+**⚠️ Warning:** This SDK doesn't support Entity Secret Cipher Text Registration yet.
+(We are sorting that out) for now, you manaully register your secret on Circle's Dashboard.

 **Notes:** The Entity Secret is required for operations like wallet creation and transactions.
 Store the recovery file securely.